 Chiropractic: Take Breaks from Smartphone Use Every 20 Minutes.

 Smartphones have become ubiquitous, and people seem to be interacting with their electronic devices at every opportunity.
 In this study, researchers asked participants to sit and use their smartphones for varying lengths of time while they measured the muscle activity in their neck and shoulders, as well as whether or not they felt any pain.
-They found that participants experienced significant fatigue in the muscles the neck and upper back when they used their phones for more than twenty minutes.
-Additionally, the longer participants used their phone, the greater their risk for developing neck and/or shoulder pain.
+They found that participants experienced significant fatigue in the muscles of the neck and upper back when they used their phones for more than twenty minutes.
+Additionally, the longer participants used their phone, the greater their risk of developing neck and/or shoulder pain.
 The researchers conclude it would be appropriate to recommend taking a break every twenty minutes to allow the muscles in the neck and shoulders to relax before resuming smartphone use.

 Journal of Physical Therapy Science, June 2016

 Wellness/Prevention: Minimize Jet Lag.